org-metaeffekt/metaeffekt-core/docs/component-patterns-worksheet.md

 The version anchor is a relative file path.
 E.g. version/version.txt.

 The relative file path may contain &ast; in order to specify elements that may vary.
 Using &ast;&ast; is not allowed.
-Only * for a single folder level.
+Only &ast; for a single folder level.

 The version anchor path implicitly defines the depth of the version anchor in the anticipated structure.
 The component pattern includes and excludes are relative to the root of the version anchor fragment.